temporalio/samples-go/codec-server/README.md

    ```
    go run starter/main.go
    ```
-4) Run the following command and see that CLI cannot display the payloads as they are encoded (compressed)
+4) Run the following command and see that the CLI cannot display the payloads as they are encoded (compressed)
    ```
    temporal workflow show -w codecserver_workflowID
    ```